 - By Air: Kerala has three main airports in Trivandrum, Kochi, and Kozhikode which connects all the major cities and serve international flights as well. buses and cabs are easily available from the airport to commute.

 - By Train: There are around 200 train stations in Kerala, and it is connected to several major and minor cities as well as districts within the state via trains.

-- By Road: Kerala has well-maintained roads with NH that connect all the neighboring cities and states.
+- By Road: Kerala has well established and maintained roads with NH that connects neighboring cities and states.
 The state-run buses are available 24/7.